 In reality, we can’t eat exactly as our ancestors ate.
 But we can come close.
 Modern Paleo-inspired diets generally include pasture-fed meat, wild fish, non-starchy vegetables, additional fats, along with some fruits, nuts and seeds.

-How do you know what foods are ok to eat while on Paleo diet?
+How do you know what foods are okay to eat while on Paleo diet?

 Because the Paleo diet consists of food that our ancient ancestors ate, it focuses on eating foods that come straight from the earth.
 Those early ancestors didn’t have livestock or crops, so any meat they ate would be free range and antibiotic-free.
 Any fruits or vegetables would organic.
 That’s why whenever possible, people on the paleo diet often buy grass-fed meat, along with organic fruits, vegetables, oils, and nuts.
 This limits their exposure to pesticides, antibiotics, and other chemicals that didn't exist back in the Paleolithic era.